 Reason for selling; Wife and husband team want to move back home to South America.

 Yearly Retail Sales approx $80,000.

 Lorraine offers $21,000.00 and after a quick negotiation she buys it for the offer price.

 Six months later, after the remodeling, the business is losing $3,000 monthly with 8,000 dollars average sales and she is not making a salary.

-She did not imagine how labor intensive is the flower business.
+She did not imagine how labor intensive the flower business is.

-She did not realized that the wire services, with commission rates as high as 27% off the gross, plus maintenance fees do not leave much profit at the end.
+She didn't realize that the wire services, with commission rates as high as 27% off the gross with maintenance fees do not leave much profit at the end.

 Two years later, after losing almost $70,000.00, she is ready to sell it.

 Lorraine is blessed because she was able to sell it for $25,000 dollars instead of closing down like most do.